visualitypl/textris/README.md

 - support for testing using self-explanatory `Textris::Base.deliveries`
 - simple, extensible, fully tested code written from the ground up instead of copying *ActionMailer*

+See the [blog entry](http://www.visuality.pl/posts/txt-messaging-with-textris-gem) for the whole story and a practical usage example.

 ## Installation

 Add to `Gemfile`: